One of the most commonly asked questions among cyclists is,

 - Regular cleaning.
 A clean drivetrain can last longer.

 With that said, it’s not recommended to gauge your chain wear just by tracking the mileage done.
-A chain that did 1,000km in the flats will have significantly lesser wear than one that did 1,000km in the mountains.
+A chain that did 1,000km in the flats will have significantly lesser wear than 1,000km in the mountains.

 Interesting fact : The pros have their chains replaced around the 1,000km mark in the Tour de France especially during the third week where most of the mountain stages are held.